FollowTheProcess/followtheprocess.github.io/content/posts/auto_venv.md

 The setting I'm interested in here is:

-`python.pythonPath`: This controls which verion of the python executable will be used to run your stuff, i.e. this is how we can tell VSCode to use our virtual environment automatically
+`python.defaultInterpreterPath`: This controls which verion of the python executable will be used to run your stuff, i.e. this is how we can tell VSCode to use our virtual environment automatically

-#### Setting python.pythonPath
+#### Setting python.defaultInterpreterPath

 Okay so now we know where these settings are kept, what to do? :thinking: